AiseBouma/Mongitor/README.md

 # Mongitor
 Tool to monitor MongoDB clusters.
 The current version is still in beta.
 You are however encouraged to try it out and send me some feedback.
 I am interested in bugs as well as new features.

+Mongitor has been tested on MongoDB 3.2, but should work as well on versions 3.0, 3.4 and 3.6.

 # Screenshots
 ![status screenshot](https://github.com/AiseBouma/Mongitor/blob/master/screenshots/status.png?raw=true)
 *The Mongitor home page showing the status of all MongoDB servers.*